 Students are selected based on the technical merit of their

 research, academic performance, and professionalism and leadership.
-The US
+The

-Department of Transportation (DOT) recognizes the student-of-the-year from each
+Department of Transportation (DOT) recognizes the Student-of-the-Year from each

 university transportation center at a special ceremony during the annual Transportation Research Board